This webpage contains affiliate links. Please view our disclosure policy for more details.

 - CREAM CHEESE: Take it from the freezer to get to the room temperature and easier blend with rest ingredients.

 - DIGESTIVE COOKIES: For these truffles we need to turn cookies into fine crumbs.
 You can do this using a food processor - this is easiest way but you can also place them in a plastic bag and crush with a rolling pin.

 - ALMONDS: Toast them in the oven or on the stove until fragrant and lightly brown then process in a food processor until finely chopped.
-They add some crunch to the truffles and great nutty flavour.
+Almonds add nice crunchiness and delicate nutty flavour to the truffles.
 These small glass jars are ideal for storing the nuts.

 - AMARETTO LIQUEUR: Adds sweet and subtle almond flavour to the truffles.